Neneh Cherry: Other work

 In early 2004, Cherry presented Neneh Cherry's World of Music, a six-part series broadcast on BBC Radio 2.
-In April 2007, she presented a six-part cookery show Neneh and Andi – Dish It Up with her friend Andrea Oliver for BBC Two.
-Neneh and Andi appeared on Gordon Ramsay's The F-Word as part of the amateur brigade.
+In April 2007, she presented a six-part cookery show Neneh and Andi – Dish It Up with her friend Andi Oliver for BBC Two.
+Neneh and Andi appeared on Gordon Ramsay's television series The F-Word as part of the amateur brigade.